nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-12-28

-9:50pm There is a problem at Supernode3 in Brooklyn affecting bandwidth in that area.
-We are working on solving this.
+9:50pm to 1am There was a problem at Supernode3 in Brooklyn affecting bandwidth in that area.
+We have resolved this.

 2022-12-28